 This acquisition marks Intercontinental’s first beachhead in Los Angeles County.
 Jessica Levin, head of Intercontinental’s West Coast office, also stated regarding the unique local advantages of this asset: “Only a small percentage of the industrial inventory in the San Fernando Valley are buildings over 100,000 square feet, and the majority of those are older product.”

 This deal expands the company’s 2-million-square-foot West Coast portfolio, which already includes 6300 Wilshire, Apollo at Rosecrans, and Burbank Connexion.
-Nationwide, Intercontinental assets include some 29 million square feet of commercial properties and 12,000 multifamily units.
+Nationwide, Intercontinental assets consist of some 29 million square feet of commercial properties – including industrial and office space in Chicago, Boston and the Bay Area – as well as 12,000 multifamily units.

 Property image courtesy of CommercialEdge.